 ContinuumFP can help ensure your death benefits count when most needed…

-Your wealth creation strategy is an important duty you owe to yourself to maximise every opportunity and situation: even in death, there are opportunities to ensure that your dependants will inherit the maximum amount of what is in your estate.
-Whilst this leads to the important topic of Estate Planning, your proper consideration of how your superannuation death benefits will be disbursed will be a significant step in the right direction.
+Your wealth creation strategy is an important duty you owe to yourself to maximise every opportunity and situation.
+Even in death, there are opportunities to ensure that your dependants will inherit the maximum amount of what is in your estate.
+This is complementary with the important topic of Estate Planning.
+Proper consideration of how to disburse your superannuation death benefits is a significant step in the right direction.